telekom-mms/sectpmctl/README.md

 # sectpmctl 1.1.3

+**Warning: It is highly recommended to install sectpmctl on a fresh Ubuntu installation as you could run into problems when the tpm2-tools or efitools can't be executed successfully on your device.
+Create at least a backup of your data before installation.
+If you already installed DKMS modules, it is probably neccessary to rebuild them after installing sectpmctl to have then signed.**

 We want to secure the Ubuntu 22.04 installation with LUKS and TPM2.
 Please read this README carefully before installation.

 We assume a normal installation of Ubuntu 22.04 desktop with erasing the disk and using LVM and encryption.
 Don't select to create a recovery